ZcashFoundation/coredns-zcash/README.md

 # Zcash DNS Seeder

 This repo contains scripts for building and deploying the Zcash Foundation's DNS seeder.
+These scripts can deploy seeders for the Zcash mainnet, testnet, or regtest.

 There are several options for how to deploy a seeder of your own:

 ### Docker